adamsalter/sitemap_generator/README.md

 * `host` - Default: `default_host` (String).

   Host to use when building the URL.
+It's not technically valid to specify a different host for a link in a sitemap according to the spec, but this facility exists in case you have a need.
 Example:

 ```ruby
 add '/login', :host => 'https://securehost.com'